Data and streaming

 - streaming through Amazon MSK

-- relational persistence through PostgreSQL RDS for the dashboard backend
+- relational persistence through PostgreSQL RDS for the dashboard backend and Camunda

 Kafka path